Click Here for Our Recommended Antivirus for Your Device

 The eSATA device could be plugged into an eSATA port.

-Some devices like Optical Disc Drives, Hard Disk Drives, External Storage Arrays, Hard Disk Drive Docks, Network Attached Storage use eSATA.
+Some devices like Optical Disc Drives, Hard Disk Drives, External Storage Arrays, Hard Disk Drive Docks, and Network Attached Storage use eSATA.

 esata